zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [APZ 186.2] (#apz186 .2) {#apz186 .2 .ref .apz} "O, this body of the jushes
 Not.
 Not in the mutual.
 Mahaniyi, this is an ancient thought to have been gathered Karma should be tooth.
 Mauny, the same cause of the Lady's Served Birth with a bristle and discreetly remembrance.
-“This is when it comes to this:
+"This is when it comes to this:
 This is due to birth.
 This will not be the case when it is gone.
 This is due to the loss Lost.
 The editors of a particular science policy.
 Editorist Retirees Conscious Consciousness.
 (Here (4-5) -4 where 'name images are made due to Conscious'